 Q9.
 Are the OASIS data sets (all time points) to become part of the patient's record?
 Do we keep them in the charts?
 Of course, our admission OASIS data set will be part of the chart because we have our admission assessment included in the OASIS questions.
 But with the ROC, Transfer, DC, do we make this part of the record?
-[Q&A EDITED 08/07]
+[Q&A EDITED 10/18; EDITED 08/07]

 A9.
-The Comprehensive Assessment Final Rules, published January 25, 1999, state that the OASIS data items are to be incorporated into the HHA's own assessments, not only for the start of care, but for all the time points at which an update of the comprehensive assessment is required.
-Because all such documentation is part of the patient's clinical record, it follows that the OASIS items are also part of the clinical record.
-Verifying the accuracy of the transmitted OASIS data (part of the Condition of Participation [CoP] on Reporting OASIS information) requires that the OASIS data be retained as part of the clinical documentation.
-To access the
+The Condition of Participation (CoP): Comprehensive assessment of patients, 484.55(c)(8), states that the current version of the OASIS data items are to be incorporated into the HHA's own assessments.
+Because all such documentation is part of the patient's clinical record, it follows that the OASIS items are also part of the clinical record, CoP: Clinical records 484.110(a).
+Verifying the accuracy of the transmitted OASIS data, CoP: Encoding and transmitting OASIS data 484.45(c), requires that the OASIS data be retained as part of the clinical documentation.
+The home health Conditions of Participation may be accessed at CMS' Home Health Agency (HHA) Center page.